fpietrosanti/Trojans-And-Rule-of-Law/README.md

 The Bill Proposal project has been made by a core team of 4 with a high numbers of volounteers and reviewers over around 2 years time.
 It didn't become a reality because the Italian Government collapsed before the Law was scheduled to be discussed by the Parliament.

-The team was composed as:
+The team that worked on the the bill proposal was composed as follow:
-* Stefano Quintarelli, MP
+* [Stefano Quintarelli](https://twitter.com/quinta), MP experts in IT and Cybersecurity
-* Stefano Aterno, Criminal Lawyers
+* [Stefano Aterno](https://twitter.com/AternoStefano), Criminal Lawyers experts in Hacking Cases
-* Fabio Pietrosanti, Security and Digital Rights Expert
+* [Fabio Pietrosanti](https://twitter.com/fpietrosanti), Security and Digital Rights Expert
-* Andrea Ghirardini, Security and Computer Forensic Expert
+* [Andrea Ghirardini](https://twitter.com/darkpila), Security and Computer Forensic Expert

 This repository is made up for valuable juridical, human rights, forensics and technical interests on the topic internationally.